luke-brosnan-cbc/embeddings-volalitility-prediction/README.md

-# Earnings-Call Text and the Dynamics of Uncertainty and Trading
+# Qualitative Disclosure and the Dynamics of Uncertainty and Trading

 This repository contains the working paper: